IbuChibu/canton-private-scanner/README.md

 directory discovery, restricted to `isLocal` parties.
 Discovery never probes Holdings.

+DevNet's shared party directory can be slow or temporarily return 503.
+An existing scanner database does not have to wait for that large refresh: the managed worker re-reads the authenticated user's rights and, when those rights still cover every persisted desired/active party, exposes that verified selection and resumes the live stream.
+The dashboard reports `Verified selection · full refresh pending`; the full searchable directory can be refreshed later.
+This fallback never invents parties, probes Holdings, or changes the saved offset.
+A fresh database still requires a successful catalog load before its first bootstrap.

 The bootstrap order is intentional:

 1. The desired selection is loaded from SQLite.